Celebrating family time

 A more connected place

-Growing up, one of the things I've really valued was how family1 was always around and technology has helped.
+Growing up, one of the things I’ve really valued was how family was always around.
+Technology has further helped here in keeping us connected even as we live further apart.

-Similarly, for times like Qingming, the act of coordinating being together is seamless.
-We knew where to go, who's going and when and we were sure to do so.
+Similarly, for times like Qingming, the act of planning and coordinating being there together is seamless.

-When there are times to be together, we all try to be there.
+As we have all gotten older with our own independent lives, we have all developed a greater appreciation of family time.
+When there are opportunities to be together, we all try to be there.

 What the day is like

-For us kids3, whilst it's all being set up, we'd be catching up and chatting.
-After we've given our offerings (and shared in some homemade Mochi and Youtiao), we'd all drive back and have food together.
+For us kids, whilst it’s all being set up, we’d be catching up and chatting.
+After we’ve given our offerings (and shared in some homemade mochi and youtiao), we’d all drive back and have food together.

 Food is one of the things that binds us together within our family.
 Whenever we meet up, there would always be food.
 In big family affairs like these, there’d be a wide selection of food, usually cooked or brought over by each of the aunties.

 Spring rolls and salad, duck and crispy pork, seafood and vegetables, rice and noodles and ending with soup.
-We'd be eating together over multiple tables3 and sharing stories about what's going on.
+We’d be eating together over multiple tables[3:1] and sharing stories about what’s going on.

-And whilst we use technology to help us get together, it is out of sight once we're together as we're all there present and active, with nary a phone screen in sight.
+And whilst we use technology to help us get together, it is out of sight once we’re together as we’re all there present and active, with nary a phone screen in sight unless it’s to share something to each other.

 Taking the opportunity to be together